why2lyj/why2lyj/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api?username=why2lyj&show_icons=true&icon_color=CE1D2D&text_color=718096&bg_color=ffffff&hide_title=true" />

 - 😄 I'm Snow Wang
-- I'm a PM from xxx company(I don't want let you know), I was a member of HP and Motolola
+- I'm a PM from H3C, I was a member of HP and Motolola
 - You can reach me by email if you have any question